 Items necessary on the LCBDE cart include an endoscopic light source (for the choledochoscope), an endoscopic video camera, and an additional monitor if these items are not built into the room where laparoscopic cholecystectomy is being done.
 The central item for LCBDE is the 3- to 3.5-mm (diameter) flexible choledochoscope, kept sterile on the CBDE cart.
 The cart should have, at a minimum, the following items: hydrophilic guidewires (100 cm, 0.035-in. diameter), disposable scope introduction sheaths, 8-mm dilating balloons (for the cystic duct), 2.8 French flat wire baskets, and T tubes that can be placed over a guidewire.
 Helical stone baskets (3–4 French) with filiform tips are useful if fluoroscopic bile duct exploration is to be attempted instead of endoscopic choledochoscopy.
 Access to an electrohydraulic lithotripsy unit is valuable for the rare occasion where impacted stones cannot be dislodged.

-LCBDE may be done through the cystic duct with ...
+LCBDE may be done through the ...